fomightez/simulated_data/README.md

 - [simuG: a general-purpose genome simulator.](https://github.com/yjx1217/simuG) "A simple, flexible, and powerful tool to simulate genome sequences with pre-defined or random genomic variants." ... "simuG as a light-weighted tool for simulating the full spectrum of genomic variants (SNPs, INDELs, CNVs, inversions, and translocations)."
 Learned if from an answer to ['To randomly generate a list of insertions and deletions'](https://www.biostars.org/p/9599960/)

-A simple, flexible, and powerful tool to simulate genome sequences with pre-defined or random genomic variants.

 - Single cell: https://twitter.com/jsb_ucla/status/1656690298435821568.
 May 2023.
 >"Our single-cell and spatial omics simulator scDesign3 is now online: https://nature.com/articles/s41587-023-01772-1 scDesign3 has two functionalities: (1) synthetic data simulation and (2) real data interpretation and modification 1/"  (The [scDesign3 Github repo](https://github.com/SONGDONGYUAN1994/scDesign3))